matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 contain a `media_id` field with the media ID part of the MXC URI for convenience (see [MXC format] in the spec).

+This endpoint could have a JSON body that contains metadata, such as the mime type of the media that's going to be uploaded.
+In the future, the body could also contain access control settings (related: [MSC701]).

+TODO: decide if body is needed already and if yes, spec body schema

 #### `PUT /_matrix/media/r0/upload/{mediaId}`
 Upload content to a MXC URI that was created earlier.
 If the endpoint is called with a media ID that already has content, the request should be rejected with